skylarshaffer/c03-24-code-solutions/react-state/react-state-quiz-notes.md

 - Why can't we just maintain state in a local variable?

-  > Local variables will not persists across function calls.
+  > Local variables will not persist across function calls.

 - What two actions happen when you call a `state setter` function?

-  > When you call a `state setter` function, it creates:
+  > When you call a `state setter` function, it returns an array:
   >
   > 1. The state variable
   > 2. The function used to update the value of the state variable
+  >
+  > CORRECTION:
+  >
+  > 1. Schedules a rerender
+  > 2. Updates the cache

 - When does the local `state variable` get updated with the new value?

   > The local `state variable` gets updated with the new value after the `state setter` function, and before the render.
+  >
+  > CORRECTION:
+  > During the next re-render

 EXTRA: